EnterTheVoid-x86/croshimax/README.md

 Setup
 -----
-- cd into the pyOS directory
+- cd into the croshimax directory
-- run pyOS.py
+- run croshimax.py